 Conducting business online presents many unique procedural, legal, and tax challenges that affect a business owner’s ability to conduct business internationally and process cross-border payments.
-Additionally, a lack of uniformity and predictability among nations in their regulatory schemes challenge online sellers to efficiently process international payments while navigating the rules and regulations that apply to each international transaction.
+Additionally, a lack of uniformity and predictability among nations in their regulatory schemes challenges online sellers to efficiently process international payments while navigating the rules and regulations that apply to each international transaction.

 As it stands, cross-border payment processing is both costly and inefficient for businesses, which is due, in large part, to a large number of payment systems that are based on local laws and practices within national banking structures.
 Because there has yet to emerge a single, globalized, and standardized system the ability to efficiently pass data from bank to another is impeded by the differences in the rules applicable to an originating and receiving party.
-This leaves online business owners with a prolonged period of payment processing spanning transaction initiation to completion.
+This leaves online business owners with a prolonged payment processing period spanning transaction initiation to completion.

 Legal And Regulatory Concerns

 The impact of assorted international rules and regulations reaches far beyond delayed payment processing.
 National rules and regulations vary greatly, including the regulations governing the labeling and packaging of products, product return policies, taxation, and data retention.
 Broadly speaking, a merchant conducting business in China will find a generally favorable and facilitative Chinese regulatory scheme for online business and internet-related issues because the internet is viewed as a means for improving the country’s economy and economic competitiveness.
 Conversely, a merchant conducting business in Russia will find laws and regulations less accommodating as they provide for greater government control over online content, platforms that obtain personal data, and taxes pertaining to certain online transactions.